AmyOuY/HotelManager.NETCore/README.md

 <hr />
-<h3> Select one room type from the Room Type drop-down will display the available rooms of the chosen type in the Room Number drop-down.
-When a room number is chosen, the corresponding room capacity and price info will be automatically filled. </h3>
+<h3> Select one room type from the Room Type drop-down list will display the available rooms of the chosen type in the Room Number drop-down list.
+When a room number is chosen, the corresponding room capacity and price info will be automatically filled in. </h3>
 <img src="./Images/checkIn.png">